ibm-cloud-docs/vpc/file_storage_vpc_migrate_access_mode.md

 {: #fs-migrate-create-targets-cli}
 {: cli}

 Run the `share-mount-target-create` command with the virtual network interface parameters.
+Replace `SHARE_ID` with the ID or name of the file share, `MOUNT_TARGET_NAME` with the name for the new mount target, `VPC_ID` with the ID or name of the VPC, `VNI_NAME` with the name for the virtual network interface, `SUBNET_ID` with the ID or name of the subnet, and `SECURITY_GROUP_ID` with the ID or name of the security group.

 ```sh
 ibmcloud is share-mount-target-create SHARE_ID \